tobyvg/Fluid-codes/README.md

 numpy
 scipy

-These packages are also listed in the requirements.txt
+These packages are also listed in "requirements.txt".